Freemasonry in Italy: Tuscany

 Sometime before August 1732, Lord Charles Sackville, then Earl of Middlesex, later the second Duke of Dorset, founded a lodge in Florence which later attracted Italian noblemen and intellectuals.
 It also attracted the interest of the Inquisition, and its Italian secretary, Tommaso Crudeli, was imprisoned and tortured, later dying as a result.
 Two lodges were formed in Livorno in 1763 and 1765 under the Antient Grand Lodge of England, and the Premier Grand Lodge of England produced two more in the same city in 1771.
-Lodges were also formed when French troops were quartered in Leghorn in 1796–97, but all were closed by the Grand Duke in 1800.
-Lodges were again formed in Florence and Leghorn in 1807-09 after annexation by France, but the end of French rule in 1814 meant the end of Freemasonry until Tuscany became part of the Italian State in 1859.
+Lodges were also formed when French troops were quartered in Livorno in 1796–97, but all were closed by the Grand Duke in 1800.
+Lodges were again formed in Florence and Livorno in 1807-09 after annexation by France, but the end of French rule in 1814 meant the end of Freemasonry until Tuscany became part of the Italian State in 1859.

 Rome and the Papal States

 The Gormogons arrived in Rome before the Freemasons, setting up a lodge in 1724 which may have survived until 1735.
 The purpose of the lodge may have been the advocacy of Jacobitism.
 Freemasonry arrived in 1733 in the form of an English-speaking lodge (often called the Jacobite Lodge of Rome) which admitted the exiled George Seton, 5th Earl of Winton.
 In 1737, the lodge officers were arrested by the Inquisition, and the lodge closed down.
-The first Papal Bull against Freemasonry was issued the following year, making it illegal in the Papal States.
+Pope Clement XII issued the first papal bull against Freemasonry (In eminenti) the following year, making it illegal in the Papal States.
 Foreign masons, however, continued to meet in secret, issuing a medal honouring Martin Folkes in 1742.
 A permanent lodge was established in 1787, but erased by the Inquisition two years later, the same day that Cagliostro was captured.
 Freemasonry flourished in Rome after the French invasion of 1809, but suppression returned with the Pope in 1814.
 Although the Grand Orient of Turin managed to establish a lodge in 1861, it was not until 1870 and the incorporation of the Papal States into the Kingdom of Italy that Freemasonry was again permitted.